Asahi Kasei

 From Rabbit Holes to Real Answers

 Every Workday admin knows the feeling.
-A straightforward question — how to adjust a calculated field, whether a security group change will cascade, what the interaction is between two business process steps — turns into an afternoon.
+A straightforward question on how to adjust a calculated field, whether a security group change will cascade, what the interaction is between two business process steps turns into an afternoon.
 Not because the question is hard.
 Because the information is scattered across a dozen surfaces that were never designed to work together.

 Christian's team ran the same loop on every question.
-Start with Workday Community — the obvious first stop, and often the worst.
+Start with Workday Community, the obvious first stop, and often the worst.
 Community search is notoriously unreliable: you get threads from 2019, answers that reference deprecated functionality, links to documentation that's been reorganized twice since the post was written.
 If Community doesn't yield a clear answer in ten minutes, you pivot.
 SharePoint folders next.
 Then the internal wiki.
-Then Slack — searching for that one thread where someone mentioned this exact issue four months ago.
+Then Slack, searching for that one thread where someone mentioned this exact issue four months ago.

 An hour and a half later, you have fifteen browser tabs open, three partially relevant answers, and no certainty about any of them.
 So you test in sandbox.
 Another thirty minutes.
-And if the sandbox results are ambiguous, you escalate — file an AMS ticket and wait.
+And if the sandbox results are ambiguous, you escalate: file an AMS ticket and wait.

 This wasn't an occasional frustration.
 It was the daily reality for all four admins.
 Every day, each person lost 30 to 90 minutes to this cycle.
 Across the team, that was 10 to 15 hours per week spent not on configuration, not on strategy, not on moving the platform forward - on searching.